 Your skills are needed whether or not you have removal defense experience.
 Justice Campaign volunteers will receive training, mentorship, and other support throughout their volunteer experience.
 Here’s what the Justice Campaign offers to volunteer lawyers:

-- A broad array of opportunities to get involved, tailored to your skills, interests and availability;
+- A broad array of opportunities to get involved;

 - Curated training and orientation for lawyers new to immigration law;